 Smiling at him Jessica says, “I gather most of this mob are just out of basic, right.”
 He nods yes.
 “Imagine you’re just out of basic and reporting to your first command.
 You walk into the barracks to find a very young sergeant, and she’s sewing her stripes on.
 How’d you feel?
 Now they’ve no idea how long I’ve had the rank, and they’ll have a lot more confidence in me than if they see me sewing the rank on.
 Got it?”
 Smiling, the Quarter Master nods yes, and she heads off to her new barracks.

-After Jessica leaves the Quartermaster goes into his office to call the RSM, and tells him the story.
+After Jessica leaves the Quartermaster goes into his office to call the RSM, and he tells the RSM the story.
 They agree she’ll do very well.
 Definitely better than the Sergeant they lost to the hospital.

 Arriving at C Company Headquarters she tells the duty corporal, “Junior Sergeant Tandar to report to the Company Commander.
 Last minute posting to First Platoon.”
 This last point removes the Corporal’s frown, and explains why Tandar doesn’t show on his list of NCOs (Non Commissioned Officers).

-The captain laughs, “That’s about what we figured.
+The Captain laughs, “That’s about what we figured.
 I’m glad you don’t mind they kept you training, because by doing so they’ve actually increased your worth to me and the regiment.
-An NCO usually doesn’t get as much specialist training as you have, not until they’ve been in several years.
+An NCO usually doesn’t get as much specialist training as you have, not until after they’ve been in the service several years.
 I don’t think I’d have got you if Captain Carter had read your jacket before agreeing to let me steal you.
-I figure you’re more than worth the extra six weeks duty as Officer of the Day getting you cost me.”
+I figure you’re worth a lot more than the extra six weeks of duty as Officer of the Day getting you cost me.”
 Her eyebrows go up at the cost for the transfer, because that’s a lot of his personal time he gave up to get her.
 To do so he must think she’s worth more than most sergeants.